cobianzo/cartelera-scrap/README.md

 It will ensure that all timetables are the same.
 In case it finds an error, it will display it, or send an email

+HOW IT WORKS
+===

+First it scan and scrap the carteleradeteatro.mx/todas to grab all the titles for all theathre shows.
+In the table options, it saves that list as the queue of shows that need to be scraped On every iteration, it scrap one by one every show in the list, starting by the first.
+Once processed, it saves the result in the table options too, and removes the processed show from the queue.
+When this whole process is finished, we have the relevant data for all shows, either from carteleradeteatro and from ticketmaster.
+It looks like this.

+- The results of scrapping both sites can be exported and saved in a file called wp-content/uploads/cartelera-scrap/cartelera-scrap-results.json.
+NOTE: most of shows are only in cartelera, but has no entry in ticketmaster.

+Settings:

 DEVELOPMENT
 ===
 Dependencies